Relative elegance and cartesian cubes with one connection: Background

 Intuitively, an elegant Reedy category is one where any pair of ``degeneracies'' $s \lowering* r \lowering s'$ has a universal ``combination'' $r \lowering s \sqcup_r s'$, namely the diagonal of their pushout.
 The condition on the Yoneda embedding asks that any $r$-cell in a presheaf is degenerate along (that is, factors through) both $r \lowering s$ and $r \lowering s'$ if and only if it is degenerate along their combination.
 Again, the simplex category is the prototypical elegant Reedy category \cite[\S{II.3.2}]{gabriel67}.

 \begin{remark} This definition is one of a few equivalent formulations introduced by \citeauthor{bergner13} \cite[Definition 3.5, Proposition 3.8]{bergner13} for strict Reedy categories.
 For generalized Reedy categories, \citeauthor{berger11} \cite[Definition 6.7]{berger11} define \emph{Eilenberg-Zilber} (or \emph{EZ}) \emph{categories}, which additionally require that $\CatR^+$ and $\CatR^-$ are exactly the monomorphisms and split epimorphisms respectively.
 We make do without this restriction.
-It is always the case that the lowering maps in a elegant Reedy category are the split epis (see \cref{elegant-lowering-split-epi} below), but the raising maps need not be monos.
-For example \cite[Example 4.3]{campion23}, any direct category (that is, any Reedy category with $\CatR^+ = \CatR^\to$) is elegant, but a direct category can contain non-monomorphic arrows. \end{remark}
+It is always the case that the lowering maps in an elegant Reedy category are the split epis (see \cref{elegant-lowering-split-epi} below), but the raising maps need not be monic.
+For example \cite[Example 4.3]{campion23}, any direct category (that is, any Reedy category with $\CatR^+ = \CatR^\to$) is elegant, but a direct category can contain non-monic arrows. \end{remark}

 A presheaf $X \in \PSh{\CatR}$ over any Reedy category can be written as the sequential colimit of a sequence of \emph{$n$-skeleta} containing non-degenerate cells of $X$ only up to degree $n$, with the maps between successive skeleta obtained as cobase changes of certain basic \emph{cell maps}.
-When $\CatR$ is elegant, these cell maps are moreover monomorphisms.
+When $\CatR$ is elegant, these cell maps are moreover monic.
 This property gives rise to a kind of induction principle: any property closed under certain colimits can be verified for all presheaves on an elegant Reedy category by checking that it holds on basic cells.
 This principle is conveniently encapsulated by the following definition.